GreatFruitOmsk/pyqtdeploy-mirror/doc/pyqtdeploy.rst

     - *unchecked* meaning it is not needed by the application.

     You should always check a package if the application explicitly imports it, even if it is already shown as partially checked.
+When a package is checked (or unchecked) then any sub-packages are automatically checked (or unchecked).

-    Here we have checked the :mod:`argparse` module and the :mod:`_thread`, :mod:`abc`, :mod:`array`, :mod:`atexit` and :mod:`calendar` modules have
+    Here we have checked the :mod:`ssl` and :mod:`sysconfig` modules and the :mod:`socket`, :mod:`stat`, :mod:`string`, :mod:`struct` and
-    been partially checked automatically.
+    :mod:`subprocess` modules (amongst others) have been partially checked automatically.

-**Auto-(de)select all sub-packages**
-    is used to specify that, when a package is explicitly imported, all of its sub-packages and modules are also automatically explicitly imported.

-**Use standard Python shared library**
-    is used to specify, on a per-platform basis, if the standard Python shared library is to be used instead of a specially compiled shared or static library.
-When selected :program:`pyqtdeploy` assumes that all of the Python standard library that is implemented as C extension modules is implemented in the shared library.
-The default is to enable this for Windows.
-See also :ref:`ref-win-dynload`

-**Enable optional SSL support**
-    is used to specify if the application requires SSL support to be enabled.
-    Several packages in the Python standard library will enable SSL related functionality if it is available - even if your application doesn't itself import the :mod:`ssl` module.
-Note that you still have to provide appropriately compiled SSL libraries and header files.

 The remaining part of the tab relates to non-system libraries that may need to be linked with the application.
 Typically they correspond to packages in the standard library that wrap them.
+A tab is provided for each target platform so that a library can be handled in a platform-specific manner.
 If a library is required, because a package that uses it is required, then the entry for the library will be enabled.
 The corresponding ``DEFINES``, ``INCLUDEPATH`` and ``LIBS`` fields will also be editable allowing those values to be set appropriately.
+If all of those fields are left blank then the external library is effectively disabled.
+This can be useful if, for example, the original Python package is written to use an external library if it is available but to fall back to another implementation if not.

 For example, if you have built a static copy of the library then you may need to specify the location of the library's header files in the ``INCLUDEPATH`` field and add a ``-L`` flag to the ``LIBS`` field if the library is not installed in locations that will be found automatically by the compiler and linker.

-:program:`pyqtdeploy` does not import any package from the standard library that uses any of these libraries and so they are all disabled.
+:program:`pyqt-demo` imports the :mod:`ssl` module from the standard library and so the corresponding entry is enabled.
+On macOS :program:`pyqt-demo` links against a static version of OpenSSL.
+We use ``INCLUDEPATH`` to specify where :program:`pyqtdeploy-sysroot` has installed the OpenSSL header files.
+Because the OpenSSL libraries are statically linked as part of the static build of Qt, there is no need to specify a value for ``LIBS``.
+You should click on the other platform tabs to see how SSL is configured for those.

+**Use standard Python shared library**
+    is used to specify if the standard Python shared library is to be used instead of a specially compiled shared or static library.
+When selected :program:`pyqtdeploy` assumes that all of the Python standard library that is implemented as C extension modules is implemented in the shared library.
+    The default is to enable this for Windows.
+See also :ref:`ref-win-dynload`.

 .. _ref-other-packages: